mirrexagon/lua-irc-engine/README.md

 ---

-On top of that, there are __sender functions__.
-They take some arguments, and construct a message from those arguments.
-Sender functions are stored in `irc.senders`.

-They are meant to be used with `irc:send(command, ...)`, like this:
+To send things more easily, use `irc:send(command, ...)`, like this:
 ```lua
 -- PRIVMSG takes the arguments (target, message), so this call is
 -- irc:send("PRIVMSG", target, message)